A large amount of work has been undertaken over the past few years to improve the RCPI website and associated digital services.

 Dr Diarmuid O’Shea is the Registrar of the Royal College of Physicians of Ireland.
 On taking up this role he stepped down as Vice-President of Education and Professional Development, a role he held for 8 years.
 He acted as the Masterclass Series Convenor in the RCPI since its inception in 2007.
 He was National Specialty Director in Geriatric Medicine from 2000 – 2004.
 A UCD medical graduate, he is currently Interim Chair of the Irish Committee on Higher Medical Training and works as a Consultant Physician in Geriatric and General Medicine in St Vincent’s University Hospital, Dublin.
 He stepped down from his role as Clinical Lead for the National Clinical Programme for Older People in May 2019.
 Diarmuid chairs the RCPI Digital Strategy Advisory Group.

-Dr Emer Kelly was elected to Council in October 2017 and will serve a two year term to October 2019.
+Dr Emer Kelly was elected to Council in October 2017 and will serve a three-year term to October 2020.
 Dr Kelly is a Consultant in Respiratory Medicine in St Vincent’s University Hospital, Dublin.
 She trained in respiratory medicine, critical care and general internal medicine in Ireland before undertaking further training in Massachusetts General Hospital, Brigham and Women’s Hospital and the Beth Israel Deaconess Medical Centre in Boston, USA in the Harvard Pulmonary and Critical Care Fellowship.
 Dr Kelly has a clinical and research interest in Chronic Obstructive Pulmonary Disease (COPD).
 She has a keen interest in medical education and successfully completed the certificate in medical education from the University of Dundee.
 She has research interest in feedback in medical education and technology enhanced learning.
 She is also currently a Clinical Lead for Digital Strategy and Innovation in the Royal College of Physicians of Ireland.

 Dr Michael O’Connell is an elected Junior Fellow and Censor on RCPI Council.
 He is currently National Specialty Director for Obstetrics and Gynaecology and Chairs the Specialty Training Committee for the Institute of Obstetricians and Gynaecologists.
 He sits on the standing executive and examinations committee of IOG and is a member of credentials and examination committee RCPI.
 He has previously held the role of Vice President of the College, Associate Dean of the Institute of Obstetricians and Gynaecologists and for IOG convenor of meetings and honorary secretary.
 Michael O’Connell qualified from University College Cork in 1989.
 He is a consultant Obstetrician/Gynaecologist in Coombe Women and Infants University Hospital, Dublin.
 His interests are in high risk pregnancy (infectious disease and addiction) and postgraduate education.